gvwilson/sdxpy/src/http/index.md

 but the latter has an advantage: we can handle errors that occur inside methods we're calling (like `handle_file`) in the same place and in the same way as we handle errors that occur here.
-This approach is sometimes called "throw low, catch high", which means that errors should be flagged in many places but handled in a few places high up in the code.
+This approach is sometimes called [%g throw_low_catch_high "throw low, catch high" %], which means that errors should be flagged in many places but handled in a few places high up in the code.
 The method that handles files is an example of this: